aloopkin/WinCertes/README.md

 ```
 And...
 That's all!
 The certificate is requested from Let's Encrypt, and bound to IIS' Default Web Site

 Advanced users can explore the different validation modes, deployment modes and other advanced options.
+See Registry.md regarding advanced options and DNS validation modes.

 Command Line Options
 -------------